bayleeadamoss/zazu/_documentation/configuration.md

 ### Theme

-This in the format of a short GitHub URL.
+This in the format of a relative GitHub URL.
 For example `tinytacoteam/dark-theme` would translate to `https://github.com/tinytacoteam/dark-theme`.

 There are a [few themes](/packages) we created that you can pick from, feel free